NEOM McLaren Formula E Team | Formula E

 Bicester, UK

-McLaren Racing announced that it would take on the title-winning Mercedes-EQ operation for the Gen3 era, starting Season 9.
+McLaren Racing announced that it would take on the title-winning Mercedes-EQ operation for the GEN 3 Era, starting Season 9.
+After finding their feet in electric racing, the Papaya Squad return for Season 10 as they look to solidify their place in the sport.

-The McLaren Formula E Team will be formed through the acquisition of the Mercedes-EQ Formula E Team, expected to complete later this year, following agreement between McLaren Racing and Mercedes-Benz that will see the reigning ABB FIA Formula E World Championship team transfer into the McLaren Racing family.
+The NEOM McLaren Formula E Team was formed through the acquisition of the Mercedes-EQ Formula E Team, following an agreement between McLaren Racing and Mercedes-Benz that will see the reigning ABB FIA Formula E World Championship team transfer into the McLaren Racing family.

-The outfit says its entry is aimed squarely at accelerating McLaren Racing’s understanding of EV technology as part of their sustainability journey while reaching a new, more diverse global audience.
+The outfit says its entry is aimed squarely at accelerating McLaren Racing’s understanding of EV technology as part of its sustainability journey while reaching a new, more diverse global audience.

 Marking its first year as a full works team, the team graduated out of the HWA Racelab outfit, which competed in the 2018/19 season of the championship.
 Finishing ninth overall, HWA claimed one podium in 13 races with drivers Stoffel Vandoorne and Gary Paffett.